-Some plates have factory punched holes and others are designed to allow the personnel to punch holes for fitting and securing the conduit (remove plate from UPS before drilling or punching).
+Some plates have factory punched holes and others are designed to allow the personnel to punch holes for fitting and securing the conduit.
 Once the conduit holes are punched, these plates should be reattached to the UPS.
-The conduit size and wiring method must be in accordance with all local, regional, and national codes and regulations, including NEC ANSI/NFPA 70.
+The conduit size and wiring method must be in accordance with all local, regional and national codes and regulations, including NEC ANSI/NFPA 70.